Frequently Asked Questions

 What Should I Do If the Emergency Tent Is Damaged?

-If one of the tent legs loses air due to a defective tube, the Emergency Tent remains stable on three legs, allowing continued use during emergency operations.
+If one of the tent legs loses air due to a defective tube, the Emergency Tent remains stable on three legs with correct fastening, allowing continued use during emergency operations.
 A replacement tube and repair materials are included with the tent.
 In the unlikely event of more extensive damage or the need for spare parts, please contact us directly.